lgmorand/hackaton-intelligent-app/docs/workshop.md

 We can now succesfully move on to learning outcome 2

-## Challenge 2 - Utilizing Prompty tracing for debugging and observability
+---

-🚨**Double click on the notebook tab** above to keep the notebook open!
+# Lab 5 - Utilizing Prompty tracing for debugging and observability

 When running Applications driven by LLMs, sometimes things don't go as expected!
 <br>It's important to have a way to debug your LLM workflow so you can see where things are working.